V. S. Ugrappa

 V. S. Ugrappa is an Indian politician and former member of parliament from Bellary constituency in Karnataka.
 He lost in the 2019 Indian general election to Devendrappa.
 A member of the Indian National Congress, he was elected in a bypoll in November 2018.
 He defeated the Bharatiya Janata Party candidate J. Shantha by 2.1 lakh votes.
+He lost in 2019 by 25,707 votes to BJP leader Y. Devendrappa.

 He was born in Venkatapura of Pavagada taluk.

 Ugrappa was previously a member of the Karnataka Legislative Council.